 The electron energy transport equation is derived from the first law of thermodynamics applied to electrons as done in \cite{book:1991:raizer} neglecting electron inertia terms, and takes on the following form:

 where $e_{\rm e}$, $h_{\rm e}$ and $\kappa_{\rm e}$ are the electron specific energy, electron specific enthalpy and electron thermal conductivity respectively.
-In the latter $Q_{\rm elas}$ is the electron heating-cooling due to elastic collisions, which we take from \cite{pf:2024:parent}:
+In the latter {$Q_{\rm e-i}$ is the electron cooling due to all inelastic collision processes, $Q_{\rm v-e}$ is the electron heating due to electron-vibrational collisions, while} $Q_{\rm e-t}$ is the electron cooling-heating due to elastic collisions, which we take from \cite{pf:2024:parent}: